kbentley7/BudgettrackerKEB/README.md

 # Budgettracker

-A budget tracker app that allows the user to add expenses and make deposits while giving the user a money balance.
+This is budget tracker app that allows the user to add expenses and make deposits while giving the user a money balance.
 The app is available offline and will still have full functionality.

 [Link to Deploy App](https://stark-headland-77425.herokuapp.com/)